jason-mitchell/C-Code/README.md

 Why my own, you might ask?
 The answers are:

-1. This code was peer reviewed, during my tenure at Econet Wireless International, as I used it there for challenge-response tracking device < - > backend server
+1. This code was peer reviewed

 2. It has been used to encrypt firmware images and was used to build my secure HCS08 bootloader.